Understand the significance of Moon rocks

 Moon rocks are a huge part of the scientific discovery and understanding of our universe and planet.
 They can tell us about how planets and moons were formed and guide us as we prepare for further space exploration.

 Though NASA's Astromaterials Acquisition and Curation Office has a list of all extraterrestrial samples from the Moon and elsewhere, this module focuses on those collected from the Moon.
-Across the six Apollo missions that landed humans on the Moon, and the three lunar missions that landed robotic probes on the Moon, we've successfully returned 383 kilograms (over 800 pounds) of rocks, soil, core samples.
+Across the six Apollo missions that landed humans on the Moon, and the three lunar missions that landed robotic probes on the Moon, we've successfully returned 383 kilograms (over 800 pounds) of rocks, soil, and core samples.
 All of these samples have been categorized and photographed and are available to view on the NASA Lunar Sample and Photo Catalog.

-The catalog is not only of interest to the casual space enthusiast, but it is a critical resource for active researchers and educational institutions that might inspire the next generation of space rock scientists.
+The catalog is not only of interest to the casual space enthusiast, but it's a critical resource for active researchers and educational institutions that might inspire the next generation of space rock scientists.
 You can actually request samples for research, education, or public displays.
 The challenge for the curation office then is to make sure that there are enough samples of different kinds of lunar matter to continue the collective understanding of our universe and planet.

 This challenge is especially difficult for two reasons: